Can EMDR help with anxiety? The short answer is – yes. EMDR Therapy has been proven to aid in treatment from anxiety, PTSD, depression and more.

 Across the United States, millions of people experience mental illness on a daily basis.
 The most common mental illnesses in the country include major depression, bipolar disorder, and anxiety disorders.
 Anxiety disorders, such as panic disorder, generalized anxiety disorder, obsessive-compulsive disorder, and post-traumatic stress disorder, affect approximately 40 million Americans.

 The individuals who are faced with the challenges of an anxiety disorder on a daily basis can often feel bogged down and overwhelmed by the symptoms that these conditions can produce.
 From excessive worry and hyper-vigilance to intrusive thoughts and insomnia, anxiety disorders can completely and entirely upend one’s everyday life.
 Fortunately, anxiety disorders of all kinds are treatable with a number of different types of evidence-based therapies.
-When considering getting professional treatment for an anxiety disorder, one might ask themselves “can EMDR help with anxiety?”
+When considering getting professional treatment for an anxiety disorder, one might wonder if EMDR (Eye-Movement Desensitization and Reprocessing) therapy can help.

 If you or a loved one is struggling with an anxiety disorder, call Arbor Wellness now at 615-246-7275.

-EMDR Therapy, which is abbreviated for eye-movement desensitization and reprocessing, is an evidence-based therapy originally designed to help treat the lasting impacts of trauma.
-First developed nearly 35 years ago, EMDR has led the way in helping to shape the landscape of therapeutic trauma treatment.
-But now as EMDR continues to grow in popularity, it is being used to help treat mental health conditions outside of the effects of trauma.
+Eye-Movement Desensitization and Reprocessing therapy is an evidence-based therapy.
+It was originally designed to help treat the lasting impacts of trauma.
+First developed 35 years ago, EMDR has led the way in shaping the landscape of therapeutic trauma treatment.
+But now, as EMDR continues to grow in popularity, it is being used to help treat conditions outside of trauma.
 So, when someone inquires, “can EMDR help with anxiety?”, the answer is a resounding “yes.”

-It is important to understand some of the basics of EMDR, as doing so allows individuals to better understand how it might be able to help them with their anxiety disorder.
-In short, EMDR focuses on encouraging eye movements when recalling traumatic events in an effort to reprocess the impacts of those events.
+It’s important to understand some of the basics of EMDR.
+Doing so allows individuals to better understand how it can help them with their anxiety disorder.
+In short, EMDR focuses on encouraging eye movements when recalling traumatic events.
+This helps people reprocess the impacts of those events.
 This particular form of therapy is broken down and applied in eight different stages:

-- History and treatment planning – The therapist works with the client to develop a strong understanding of their personal history, allowing for the therapist to establish an individualized treatment plan.
+- History and treatment planning – The therapist works with the client to develop a strong understanding of their personal history.
+Hence allowing the therapist to establish an individualized treatment plan.

-- Preparation – During the second stage, the therapist will help prepare the client by informing them of what to expect from these sessions, as well as equipping them with some skills to help manage emotional distress during the sessions.
+- Preparation – During the second stage, the therapist will help prepare the client by informing them of what to expect from these sessions.
+Additionally, they equip them with some skills to help manage emotional distress during the sessions.

 - Assessment – The client works to establish a specific “target” area of focus regarding their traumatic event to focus on during their session.

-- Desensitization – The therapist utilizes light or tapping to help guide the client’s focus, allowing for the eyes to move back and forth throughout this step.
+- Desensitization – The therapist utilizes light or tapping to help guide the client’s focus.
+This allows the eyes to move back and forth throughout this step.
 The trauma is recalled and processed with the help of the therapist.

-- Installation – The client is led by the therapist in creating positive outcomes from the trauma, such as helping to restore power to the client when they felt powerless before as a result of the trauma.
+- Installation – The client is led by the therapist in creating positive outcomes from the trauma.
+This includes helping to restore power to the client when they felt powerless before because of the trauma.

 - Body scan – The therapist asks the client to identify how their body is feeling and what reactions they may be having (i.e. knots in the stomach, a racing heart that has now calmed, etc.).
 These physical responses are focused on and included in the reprocessing aspect of EMDR.